-Users say the Aruba is a comfortable ride with an open cockpit and plenty of legroom, and the adjustable backrest is a nice feature for kayakers with back problems.
-That’s especially impressive given the compact design and the price class.
+Paddling the Aruba is a comfortable ride thanks to an open cockpit and plenty of legroom.The adjustable backrest is a nice feature for kayakers with back problems, too.
+It’s especially impressive given the compact design and the price class.
 We’ve seen far more expensive models with a less comfortable seating area.
-Previous buyers said they’d been in the water for hours at a time with no aches or pains.

 The Aruba 10 is a great starter kayak, but dedicated kayakers may eventually want to upgrade.
-The design is best suited for lakes and slow rivers, and new kayakers may want to branch out to more challenging bodies of water once they have built up some confidence.
+The design is only suited for lakes and slow rivers, while more ambitous kayakers may want to branch out to more challenging bodies of water once they have built up some confidence.
 If you know you want to try a range of environments, you’ll get more mileage out of the Pescador.

 Another minor issue: the seat bottom is hard plastic, and there’s no cushion included.
 Especially if you’re planning a day on the water, you may want to purchase an extra cushion alongside this kayak.

 3. Ocean Kayak Malibu Two